janschill/cern-solid-code-investigation/notes/rdf.md

 ### Vocabularies and namespace of IRIs

 "An RDF vocabulary is a collection of IRIs intended for use in RDF graphs."
-The namespace IRI is a common substring in the beginning of a vocabulary, therefore, prefixes are being used to omit redudancies.
+The namespace IRI is a common substring in the beginning of a vocabulary, therefore, prefixes are being used to omit redundancies.

 | Namespace prefix | Namespace IRI | RDF vocabulary |
 |-|-|-|